datarobot/datarobot-user-models/model_templates/proxy_model_datarobot/README.md

 # DataRobot Proxy Model Example

-This model is intended to work with any Python based drop-in environment.
+This model is intended to work with any Python-based drop-in environment.
 Any additional dependencies needed to connect to the remote model are listed in the `requirements.txt` file.

-This sample proxy model shows how the custom model infrastructure can be used to connect (e.g. proxy) data back and forth between potentially two different
-DataRobot clusters or different deployments in the same cluster.
+This sample proxy model illustrates how you can use custom model infrastructure as a proxy between two DataRobot clusters or deployments in the same cluster.

 ## Instructions